isomerase/isocomic-extensions/README.md

 ## Extensions in the repo

-- template: extension template, you can copy it and develop a new extension
+- [template](https://raw.githubusercontent.com/isomerase/isocomic-extensions/repo/dist/template.min.js): extension template, you can copy it and develop a new extension
-- tachidesk: a client for [Tachidesk-Server](https://github.com/Suwayomi/Tachidesk-Server), (depend on your [browser security policy](https://developer.mozilla.org/en-US/docs/Web/Security/Mixed_content), you might need to enable HTTPS on your tachidesk server)
+- [tachidesk](https://raw.githubusercontent.com/isomerase/isocomic-extensions/repo/dist/tachidesk.min.js): a client for [Tachidesk-Server](https://github.com/Suwayomi/Tachidesk-Server), (depend on your browser's [security policy](https://developer.mozilla.org/en-US/docs/Web/Security/Mixed_content), you might need to enable HTTPS on your tachidesk server)

 ## How to use isoComic-extension?